njtromp/cato/README.markdown

 * a program that reads the speed information from the GPS dongle and adjusts the speed of the electronic motor

-Although I am a Java Software Engineer by trade I wanted to use a language that has a less smaller footprint.
+Although I am a Java Software Engineer by trade I wanted to use a language that has a smaller footprint.
 After experimenting with Python and NodeJS I chose NodeJS.
 There are a lot of modules available for it that integrate with GPSD for example.
 An other thing that I liked is the fact that the JavaScript is compiled to native code prior to running by the V8 JavaScript engine.

 # Putting it all together
 Back in highschool I played a lot around with electronic components and used a soldering iron